clberube/gen-sip/README.md

 5. (a) Samples and plots the unconstrained PPIP model parameter space. (b) Samples and plots the conditional parameter space.

 > **Warning**
-> Each script exports some results in the specific folders specified at the top of that script.
+> Each script exports results in the folders specified at the top of that script.
-Please create empty folders with the specified names if any "No Such File or Directory" errors are raised when running the scripts.
+Please create empty folders with the specified names if any "No Such File or Directory" errors are raised.